cloudemprise/cfn-ovpn-cli/README.md

 ### Intrusion Prevention

 fail2ban is an intrusion prevention system that safeguards against network brute-force attacks.
-It operates in conjunction with the Linux kernel packet filter, i.e. iptables and monitors log files for selected entries to block offending hosts. cfn-ovpn-cli configures a standard filter for sshd on port 22 in aggressive mode.
+It operates in conjunction with the Linux kernel packet filter, i.e. iptables and monitors log files for selected entries to block offending hosts. **cfn-ovpn-cli** configures a standard filter for sshd on port 22 in aggressive mode.

 To Do : OpenVPN filter.

 ### sshd Hardening

-cfn-ovpn-cli not only utilizes an external-facing public EC2 instance as a VPN server but also as a bastion host, specifically providing access to the PKI residing within its private network.
+**cfn-ovpn-cli** not only utilizes an external-facing public EC2 instance as a VPN server but also as a Bastion Host, specifically providing access to the PKI residing within its private network.
 Because of its exposure to potential attacks, the onus is to minimize any chance of penetration, increase the defense of the system and reduce any potential risks from zero day exploits.

-Pertaining to the Amazon Linux 2 AMI, only non-default settings are discussed here.
+Pertaining to the the golden image _Amazon Linux 2_, only non-default settings are discussed here.

 - The following straightforward changes are made to the default configuration: